ibm-cloud-docs/openwhisk/openwhisk_use_cases.md

 ## API backend
 {: #openwhisk_api_backend}

 Serverless computing platforms give developers a rapid way to build APIs without servers. {{site.data.keyword.openwhisk_short}} supports automatic generation of REST API for actions.
-The [experimental feature](./openwhisk_apigateway.html) of {{site.data.keyword.openwhisk_short}} can invoke an action with HTTP methods other than POST and without the action's authorization API key through the {{site.data.keyword.openwhisk_short}} API Gateway.
+The [{{site.data.keyword.openwhisk_short}} feature](./openwhisk_apigateway.html) can invoke an action with HTTP methods other than POST and without the action's authorization API key through the {{site.data.keyword.openwhisk_short}} API Gateway.
 This capability is helpful not only for exposing APIs to external consumers, but also for building microservices applications.

 Additionally, {{site.data.keyword.openwhisk_short}} actions can be connected to an API Management tool of choice (such as [IBM API Connect](https://www-03.ibm.com/software/products/en/api-connect) or other).
 Similar to other use cases, all considerations for scalability, and other Qualities of Services (QoS) apply.